About this Session

 In addition, Anjana is the lead singer in her school's first student-led Funk Band, who perform arrangements and choreography of artists for example, Aretha Franklin, Stevie Wonder and Earth, Wind and Fire.
 Anjana's major solo performance of I Was Here from The Colour Purple at her school’s Cabaret night was one to remember.
 She hopes to pursue more music theatre and songwriting in the upcoming year.

-Inkie has worked in musical theatre for many years as a hobby, starting in Stagecoach in England and performed in many Adelaide Hills-based productions through Inkpot Arts Inc. Currently they are studying History at the University of Adelaide, ultimately studying to be an Arts History teacher.
+Inkie has worked in musical theatre for many years as a hobby, starting in Stagecoach in England and performed in many Adelaide Hills-based productions through Inkpot Arts Inc. In more recent years, they performed as part of the chorus in Adelaide Youth Theatre's production of Les Miserables, played the singing role of Ceres in University of Adelaide Theatre Guild's The Tempest, and performed in the 2024 Adelaide Fringe with improv show Chronically-Ill Prepared.

 Carly started choral singing at a young age in the Adelaide Girls Choir.
 She performed with "Voiceworks Adelaide" during her tertiary studies and more recently has sung in the Adelaide Symphony Chorale.
 Her love of singing initially stemmed from performing with choirs, whilst her passion for performing in musicals started in 2005, when she was part of the MS Society's production of Les Misérables.